andreigue/andreigue.github.io/_posts/2026-01-09-independence-brings-controversy.md

 I'm not just saying some news channel.
 I'm talking about you as an individual.

-3. ?????????????????//cehck the use of "believe in" vs "believe"!?????????????????????????

 Extremely unlikely.
-In this very moment, there is something you believe in(remove in?????) deeply that has fundamental issues, that in the future (because in hindsight everything is so obvious), your grandchildren will frown upon you.
+At this very moment, there is something you believe deeply that has fundamental issues, that in the future (because in hindsight everything is so obvious), your grandchildren will frown upon you.

+Now ask yourself this question:

-4. ????????????????????????????????? link to group? kinda random jump??????????????????????/ What  are the chances that you, an individual, believe in ALL the exact same things that another group of people believe in?
-And because we have established that everyone makes mistakes,what are the chances that you are committing all the same mistakes as that group, but have come to them independently?
+What  are the chances that you, an individual, hold ALL the exact same beliefs as a particular group of people?
+And since we have already established that everyone makes mistakes, what are the chances that you are INDEPENDENTLY committing all the same mistakes as that group?

 And what does that say about you?